 SAN DIEGO – A new study offers a double message about the potential impact of obesity on systemic lupus erythematosus (SLE) in women: Excess pounds are linked to a higher risk of patient-reported outcomes such as pain and fatigue, and body mass index may be an appropriate tool to study weight issues in this population.

-For the, Dr. Patterson and her colleagues analyzed findings from surveys of 148 participants in the Arthritis Body Composition and Disability study.
+For the new study, Dr. Patterson and her colleagues analyzed findings from surveys of 148 participants in the Arthritis Body Composition and Disability study.
 All participants were women with a verified SLE diagnosis.

 About two-thirds of the sample were white, 14% were Asian, and 13% were African American.
 The average age was 48 years, the average disease duration was 16 years, and 45% took glucocorticoids.